in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 You can find more information about using Create React App here - [Create React App - Create and Launch a React Application](https://youtu.be/PR1pXhesetg){:target="_blank"}

-You can get a high level overview of all files in the React Project Structure here [React Project Structure](https://youtu.be/wI5G8FNFrto){:target="_blank"}
+You can get a high-level overview of all files in the React Project Structure here [React Project Structure](https://youtu.be/wI5G8FNFrto){:target="_blank"}